FlashRNN: I/O-Aware Optimization of Traditional RNNs on modern hardware: Reproducibility Statement

 \section{Reproducibility Statement}

 We provide the source code for your implementations along with this paper.
 The detailed training setup for speed tests is described in Section~\ref{sec:speed_test_setup}.
 For Language Modeling this setup description is provided in Appendix Section~\ref{sec:app_language_training} and uses the open SlimPajama dataset, for the parity task experiments in Appendix Section~\ref{sec:app_parity_training}, the training and test data can be synthetically generated using the mentioned distributions. \\ The observed deviations in language model training compared to the PyTorch LSTM based on cuDNN should be further investigated.
-The results on A100 and H100, as well as across our different kernels are within the expected small-scale numerical deviations. \\ The code will also be released on GitHub including training scripts.
+The results on A100 and H100, as well as across our different kernels are within the expected small-scale numerical deviations. \\ The code is available at \url{https://github.com/NX-AI/flashrnn}.